MENAS B.A., M.A. and Ph.D. Language Requirements

 MA students in the thesis track must achieve 3rd year language proficiency in Modern Standard Arabic, Hebrew, Persian, or Turkish, which must be satisfied by successfully completing the sixth semester of their language of focus.
 No other language courses at the 500 level may substitute to satisfy this language proficiency requirement.

-For Ph.D. students two Middle Eastern languages and one European language are required for the doctorate.
+For Ph.D. students two Middle Eastern languages are required for completion of the doctorate.
 Students must attain a high level of proficiency in one Middle Eastern language, sufficient for advanced research in that language.
 An intermediate level reading knowledge is required in the second Middle Eastern language.
-Proficiency in the European language must be demonstrated by transcripts verifying intermediate-level coursework in French or German (or other language of scholarship approved by the Graduate Advisor), by completing German 500 or French 502, or by passing a departmental exam. at The University of Arizona.
 All foreign language requirements must be satisfied before taking the Comprehensive Examination.

-For more information on undergraduate and graduate language requirements for NES majors, or to request an examination, contact the department.
+For more information on undergraduate and graduate language requirements for MENAS majors, or to request an examination, contact the department.

 Foreign Language and Areas Studies (FLAS) fellowship: http://cmes.arizona.edu/flas